Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Market research isn't just a checkbox before launching your business—it's the foundation of every smart entrepreneurial decision you'll make.
+Market research is the foundation of every smart entrepreneurial decision.
 You're being tested on your ability to select the right research method for specific business scenarios, understand the difference between quantitative and qualitative data, and recognize how research translates into actionable strategy.
 The exam expects you to know when a survey beats a focus group, why secondary data might be your first stop, and how techniques like A/B testing connect to the lean startup methodology.

-Think of market research as your risk-reduction toolkit.
-Every technique here serves a specific purpose: some help you understand what customers do, others reveal why they do it, and still others show you how to outmaneuver competitors.
-Don't just memorize the definitions—know which technique solves which business problem, and be ready to justify your choice in an FRQ scenario.
+Every technique here serves a specific purpose: some help you understand what customers do, others reveal why they do it, and still others help you position against competitors.
+Don't just memorize definitions.
+Know which technique solves which business problem, and be ready to justify your choice in an FRQ scenario.

-These techniques generate numerical data you can analyze statistically.
-They answer questions about how many, how often, and to what degree—giving you the hard numbers investors and stakeholders want to see.
+Quantitative techniques generate numerical data you can analyze statistically.
+They answer questions about how many, how often, and to what degree.
+These are the hard numbers investors and stakeholders want to see.

-These techniques dig beneath the numbers to uncover motivations, emotions, and reasoning.
-They generate rich, descriptive data that explains why customers behave the way they do—essential for innovation and differentiation.
+Qualitative techniques dig beneath the numbers to uncover motivations, emotions, and reasoning.
+They generate rich, descriptive data that explains why customers behave the way they do.
+This kind of insight is essential for innovation and differentiation.

-Compare: Focus Groups vs. Ethnographic Research—both are qualitative, but focus groups capture what people say in artificial settings while ethnography captures what people actually do in real life.
+Compare: Focus Groups vs. Ethnographic Research.
+Both are qualitative, but focus groups capture what people say in an artificial setting while ethnography captures what people actually do in real life.
 For an FRQ about discovering hidden customer pain points, ethnography is your strongest example.

-These methods bypass what customers say and focus on what they actually do—critical because stated preferences often differ from real behavior.
+These methods bypass what customers say and focus on what they actually do.
+This distinction matters because stated preferences often differ from real behavior.

-Compare: Observational Research vs. Social Media Monitoring—both capture actual behavior rather than stated preferences, but observational research shows physical behavior while social monitoring reveals digital behavior and sentiment.
-Use observational for retail/product contexts; use social monitoring for brand perception and trend-spotting.
+Compare: Observational Research vs. Social Media Monitoring.
+Both capture actual behavior rather than stated preferences, but observational research shows physical behavior while social monitoring reveals digital behavior and sentiment.
+Use observational for retail and product contexts; use social monitoring for brand perception and trend-spotting.

 These techniques help you understand your market landscape and carve out a defensible position.
 They're less about individual customers and more about market structure and opportunity.